Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 I'm very much in agreement.

-But it does show how far things have gone that he feels the need to save his own skin.
+But it does show how far things have gone that he feels the need to save his own skin saying these things.

-Um and then here we've got Nigel saying um welfare will will be for British citizens only.
+And then here we've got Nigel saying welfare will be for British citizens only.

-Um thing that I have liked seeing is end the Boris wave because reform was was talking a lot about well, let's reverse a legal migration.
+One thing that I have liked seeing is end the Boris wave because reform was talking a lot about, well, let's reverse illegal migration.

-Obviously, I want you know lots and lots of people deported, not just the bo the Boris wave, but it is a start towards mainstreaming mass deporting people who have come here legally rather than illegally, because the discourse has been stuck on illegal immigration, and that's not in many ways it's sort of like the trans debate in that it's a very small minority and and it gets a disproportionate amount of attention when actually most of the people that cause problems in this country are here legally and they need to go.
+And that's not, in many ways, it's sort of like the trans debate in that it's a very small minority and it gets a disproportionate amount of attention when actually most of the people that cause problems in this country are here legally and they need to go.

 The illegal thing was a distraction.